 Asset Protection 101

 How it works is simple.
 Let’s break it down for all the asset protection newbies out there, and for those of us who like a simple explanation.
 You have assets that you or your company have worked hard to attain.
 You don’t want someone to seize them in the event someone slaps you with lawsuit.
 Or maybe you need to protect your assets after being served with a lawsuit.
 Let’s face it, people like to sue these days.
 We’re here to help you understand how to outsmart ill-intentioned plaintiffs.

 Speak with a specialist (such as this company) about opening an Asset Protection Trust even before a lawsuit is filed.
 Simply placing your assets, legally, in an international offshore trust, keeps the bad people away.
 Say a court decides that some of your assets would be useful in funding the plaintiffs action.
 If you currently hold them in an Offshore Asset Protection Trust, the court can ask for the assets all they want.
 But the trustee of your assets, offshore, does not have any interest in losing your assets.
-And they are not obliged to your court’s orders.
+Plus, they do not need to follow your local court’s orders.

 Your assets are important to you, they are important to your, and your family’s livelihoods.
 By considering the suggestion above, you are also being defensive even before a legal attack.
 If the creditors, or some other entity is aware that you have an asset protection trust, let alone an offshore one, you have the upper-hand.
 Before turmoil even begins, you are discouraging aggressive plaintiffs from even pursuing you.